Best Girls’ Night Out Ideas Around Atlanta

 When you go out with your husband, he typically wants a hearty meal.
 Not true with the ladies.
 Finally, you can enjoy tapas-style without hearing someone complain about the small plates and big prices.
 Our fave places for small plates?
 Gypsy Kitchen in Buckhead, Whiskey Bird in Morningside and Eclipse di Luna in Dunwoody and Buckhead.
 Also, your girlfriends probably prefer sipping rather than chugging, so check out Atlanta’s options for wine and beer tastings.
 We like Deep Roots in Roswell, Hop City in West Midtown and Krog Street Market and Vino Venue in Dunwoody.

-Your whole group can get gorgeous with blowouts from Drybar in either Buckhead or Alpharetta.
-Have your makeup done at one of Van Michael’s with seven area locations.
+Your whole group can get gorgeous with blowouts from Drybar in either Buckhead, Midtown or Alpharetta.
+Have your makeup done at one of Van Michael’s with eight area locations.
 Relax in massage chairs while getting manis and pedis at…well, just about anywhere.

 Don’t drive: Ubers, Lyfts or taxis are a necessity even if you plan to have just a couple of drinks.
 Don’t risk it; nothing ruins a GNO more than a DUI (or worse).